ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 ### Authentication Method

-Authentication is the process of verifying one’s identity.
+Authentication is the process of verifying one's identity.
 Active Directory allows for the authentication of directory objects within the corporate network using a number of protocols such as LDAP and Kerberos.

 In a hybrid scenario, authentication support is required outside the corporate network.
 In a hybrid scenario, credential authentication support is required outside the corporate network.
 This can be achieved using either:

 * Cloud authentication – Cloud authentication utilises credentials stored within the cloud to authenticate users.
 The credentials can belong to cloud only accounts.
-* Password hash synchronisation (PHS) – PHS synchronises a hash of the hash of a user’s on-premises password which has undergone a salting process before it is sent to Azure AD.
-If the user’s hashed password matches the stored password, the user is then authenticated.
+* Password hash synchronisation (PHS) – PHS synchronises a hash of the hash of a user's on-premises password which has undergone a salting process before it is sent to Azure AD.
+If the user's hashed password matches the stored password, the user is then authenticated.
 This means the authentication method will be handled in the cloud.
 * Pass-through authentication (PTA) – This feature allows users to login to Azure services including Office 365 using their on-premises credentials.
 When authenticating, the user enters their credentials into an Azure authentication service.
 The service encrypts the credentials and place the request in a queue.
 The on-premises PTA agents read the queue and perform the decryption and validation against Active Directory.
-The outcome of the validation is sent via the PTA agent to the Azure authentication service to complete the user’s authentication request.
+The outcome of the validation is sent via the PTA agent to the Azure authentication service to complete the user's authentication request.
 Through the process no credentials are stored within Azure AD.
 * Federation integration (AD FS) – Active Directory Federation Services (AD FS) allows users to login to Office 365 services using the organisations existing federation infrastructure.
 A federation trust is established between the corporate network and Azure AD with the authentication method being handled on-premises.

 Figure 4 illustrates the pass-through authentication method and how it communicates across the network.